 What you are buying is ULTIMATELY the photographers expertise and what you like about their work

 It could be the way the light falls on the subjects, the poses, or just everything about certain shots that you like.
 We all see the world differently and sometimes that persons view on the world resonates with us, or we can see someone or someones who would look great under that view.
 This view on the world, technical expertise with the camera, lighting and posing all culminates with great prints for you that you can keep and have as family heirlooms if you so wish.

 Some people just feel awful about how they look in photographs or phone snaps.
 This isn’t something that I can be reductive about and dismiss as ‘your issue’ because quite simply 99% of the time it isn’t.
 It can be bad lighting, a bad angle (sounds ridiculous but the very shape of your face can be highlighted by just turning your head a different direction and the way the light falls onto it) or someone has just caught you in that split second that you look just plain weird.
 Even Beyonce isn’t immune to this.
 We can all look bad in photos, we all have looked bad in photos.
 There are things we don’t like about ourselves.
 Our weight, our noses, our lack of hair, the list really could take over the page, but you get the point.
-If you want a shoot and you are worried about something, give me a call or email me to schedule a 30 minute consultation.
+If you want a shoot and you are worried about something, somethings or just about everything a shoot give me a call or email me to schedule a 30 minute consultation.
 It’s just a chat.
 You aren’t obligated in anyway at all.
 You won’t be added to a mailing list and bombarded with inane emails.
-You call, we chat, and we see if we are a good fit, and I can tell you how I can help resolve any of your worries or issues for the shoot.
+You call, we have a friendly chat, and we see if we are a good fit, and we can discuss how I can help resolve any of your worries or issues for a shoot.

 My goal for you